virtualkimi/virtual-kimi/README.md

 ---

-## ✨ Inspiration & Assets

-This project was originally inspired by the [JackyWine GitHub repository](https://github.com/Jackywine).
-@Jackywine on X (Twitter)

-The four main characters are visually based on images from four creators on X (Twitter):

-- @JulyFox33 (Kimi)
-- @belisaria1991 (Bella)
-- @JuliAIkiko (Rosa)
-- @JuliAIkiko (Stella)

-All character videos were generated using the image-to-video AI from Kling.ai, specifically with the Kling v2.1 model.

-Get 50% bonus Credits in your first month with thiscode referral 7BR9GT2WQ6JF - link: [https://klingai.com](https://klingai.com/h5-app/invitation?code=7BR9GT2WQ6JF)

----

 ## 📜 License

 This project is distributed under a custom license. **Any commercial use, resale, or monetization of this application or its derivatives is strictly prohibited without the explicit written consent of the author.**